 After graduating with a Medical Doctorate from Cornell in 1981, Dr. Jemison moved to Los Angeles where she interned at the Los Angeles County Medical Center in conjunction with the University of Southern California.
 She later became a general practitioner at that same hospital.
 Following her work in Los Angeles, Dr. Jemison joined the Peace Corp with which she served in missions in both Sierra Leone and Liberia.

-Dr. Jemison spent two years with the Peace Corp before returning to the U.S. in 1985.
+Dr. Jemison spent two years with the Peace Corps before returning to the U.S. in 1985.
 Following her return, she changed careers, finally pursuing her dream of becoming an astronaut.
-Her admission was delayed during 1986 due to the Challenger disaster, but on June 4, 1987, Dr. Jemison became the first African-American Woman admitted to NASA’s astronaut training program.
+Her admission was delayed during 1986 due to the Challenger disaster, but on June 4, 1987, Dr. Jemison became the first African-American woman admitted to NASA’s astronaut training program.
 Following her training, Dr. Jamison became the first African-American female astronaut.
 Initially, she worked as a science mission specialist through which she conducted crew-related experiments on space shuttles.

 In 1992, Dr. Jemison became the first African-American woman in space, traveling on the Endeavor for the STS47 mission.
 Dr. Jemison spent eight days in space on this mission, during which she was able to conduct experiments on herself and other crew members studying weightlessness and motion sickness.
 Following this flight, Dr. Jemison spoke out about the abilities of not only women but minorities to contribute to society in great ways if just offered the chance to do so.

 Dr. Jemison left NASA in 1993 and accepted a teaching fellowship at Dartmouth.
 She also created the Jemison Group, a company that researches, develops, and markets advanced technologies.